jyotiyadav94/Data-Science-Roadmap/Machine Learning/MachineLearning.md

 # 3. XGBoost

 XGBoost, short for eXtreme Gradient Boosting, is an optimized and efficient implementation of the gradient boosting machine learning algorithm.
 It is widely used in machine learning competitions and real-world applications due to its high performance and scalability.
 XGBoost is designed to be highly efficient, flexible, and customizable, making it suitable for a wide range of tasks, including classification, regression, and ranking problems.

+Gradient Boosting:

+Gradient boosting is an ensemble technique that combines the predictions of multiple weak learners (usually decision trees) to form a strong predictor.
+It builds models sequentially, with each model trying to correct the errors of the previous one.

 ![Alt text](<images/xgboost.png>)